jordivino/Cuteflix/README.md

 ###Video queues

-Users should be able to add videos to a queue, and this queue of videos will play automatically.
-When a video is over, the following video in the queue plays.
+Users should be able to add videos to a queue.
+When a video is over, the following video in the queue plays automatically.
 When the last video in the queue is over, the user is taken back to the video browsing page.
 I'd also like to get pretty fancy with UI, using a drag-and-drop interface in which users can drag a video tile into a persistant bar on the bottom of the page to add to the queue, and drag videos within this bottom bar to re-order the queue.

 ###Cleaning up user accounts